Behind the Book: Brown Bears

 last updated 02 May 2024

-We sat down with Bright artist Colleen Larmour about her most recent project, Brown Bears.
+We sat down with Bright artist Colleen Larmour and spoke about her most recent project, Brown Bears.
 Written by Nick Crumpton and published by Walker Books UK, this non-fiction picture book follows a day-in-the-life of a mother brown bear and her two cubs.
 Colleen walks us through her process in creating the illustrations for this book.

-title Published by Walker Books.
+Published by Walker Books.

 Give us a quick synopsis of the picture book.
 What inspired the artistic style in Brown Bears?